 Is it better to use transparent recycling bins?

 As I have mentioned above, a number of councils have long suggested the use of transparent recycling bins as a way to monitor what individuals (or residents) put in.
-This is an effective way to transform residents into responsible recyclers that think thoroughly about what they put into their bins before doing anything.
+This is an effective way to transform residents into responsible recyclers who think thoroughly about what they put into their bins before doing anything.
 It helps them dispose of waste correctly.

 An Adelaide councillor a while back proposed this idea a while back.
 Robert Simms, the Adelaide councillor, said that this would encourage people to take notice of what they intend to throw away.
 Here are some of what he said to ABC: